Universities can be challenging to navigate for young undergraduates – and tricky even for more seasoned students and employees.

 The comprehensive content available in Dynamics 365 also supports Lucy, UC’s student chatbot, which is successfully fielding more than 100 simple student questions each month, freeing up contact centre personnel to handle more difficult inquiries.

-ty director of projects and innovation for the University of Canberra and says that the rollout of Dynamics 365 has been very successful – almost too successful at one stage as the IT team had to draw Faculty names out of a hat to decide in which order to deploy the popular solution.
+Rebecca Armstrong is deputy director of projects and innovation for the University of Canberra and says that the rollout of Dynamics 365 has been very successful – almost too successful at one stage as the IT team had to draw Faculty names out of a hat to decide in which order to deploy the popular solution.

 She says it’s one of the only times that the IT department has had Faculty actually clamouring to be first cab off the rank to deploy a new technology solution.
 Today though, the rollout has resulted in UC having the largest Dynamics 365 deployment in the education sector in the southern hemisphere – and it’s shifting the dial on the experience that the university can deliver for staff and students.